bgx4k3p/blog/_posts/2022-11-11-oneplus-9pro-bootloader-unlock.md

 tags: android root oneplus 9pro bootloader unlock
 ---

+How to unlock bootloader on OnePlus 9 Pro device

 ## Step 1.
 Install Android tools
 The same thing can be done on Mac, Windows or Linux with**android-platform-tools** installed.